Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Everest Photography Tour information

 Your Himalayan adventure begins with a warm welcome at Tribhuvan International Airport (TIA) in Kathmandu.
-A representative from our company will meet you at the airport with a traditional marigold garland, known as a Khada, and then drive you directly to your hotel destination.
+A representative from our company will meet you at the airport with a traditional marigold garland, or Khada, and then drive you directly to your hotel destination.

 Accommodation

-The 2 Night 3 days plan have well managed accommudation facility.
-According to the choice of package, we will provide you a basic to Luxurious accomodation.
-If you book the package month before the tour, we will arange the luxurious accomodation in Everest View hotel or similar.
+The 2 Night 3 days plan has a well-managed accommodation facility.
+According to the choice of package, we will provide you a basic to Luxurious accommodation.
+If you book the package month before the tour, we will arange the luxurious accommodation in Everest View hotel or similar.

 Meals